Masterminds/goutils/README.md

 * StringUtils (partial implementation)

 ## Installation
-If you have Go set up on your system, enter this within the command line/terminal:
+If you have Go set up on your system, from the GOPATH directory within the command line/terminal, enter this:

 	go get github.com/aokoli/goutils